dyaom/food.com_recipe_project/README.md

 <iframe src="assets/fig_miss1.html" width=600 height=450 frameBorder=0></iframe>

 The graph clearly shows that reviews with missing ratings tend to be shorter than those with present ratings.
-I ran a difference of means permutation test on these two populations; with a p-value of 0 in 10,000 iterations, it is almost certain that rating missingness depends on the review's length.
+I ran a difference of means permutation test on these two populations.
+With a p-value of 0 in 10,000 iterations, it is almost certain that rating missingness depends on the review's length; the difference in means in the observed sample is just too different compared to the difference in a sample randomly drawn under the assumption that the groups are the same.

 In addition, this project required that I present a feature of the data that rating missingness was not dependent on.
 After searching through the features, I discovered that rating missingness was generally independent of the number of minutes it took to prepare the recipe.
 I compared the number of minutes among present and missing ratings (here, I plot only recipes that take less than one day to make):